 Rule Change: Open

-This rule change request from the Australian Energy Market Operator (AEMO), raises issues related to the incentive arrangements in the NEM for the provision of primary frequency response during normal operation.
+This rule change request from the Australian Energy Market Operator (AEMO) raises issues related to the incentive arrangements in the national electricity market (NEM) for the provision of primary frequency response during normal operation.

 On 3 July 2019, AEMO submitted a rule change request relating to the observed degradation of frequency performance in the national electricity system during normal operation.
 AEMO identified a series of perceived disincentives in the NER to generators voluntarily operating their plant in frequency response mode, leading to a reduction in the amount of plant in the NEM that provide PFR.